skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * The LS series chips are designed to run with no less than 4.75 volts.
 That gives you very little wiggle room.
 You absolutely need to have good power distribution.
   * Run "main" power rails down both sides of the computer and connect every regular power rail on your computer directly to the main power rails.
 This will eliminate the daisy-chaining completely and ensure (nearly) optimal power distribution.
 ![404]({{ site.url }}/images/8bit/appendix/tip1.PNG)
-   * Alternatively connect power rails from left side of the BUS breadboards with right side of the BUS breadboards, at least once for each breadboard.
+   * Alternatively connect power rails from left side of the Bus breadboards with right side of the Bus breadboards, at least once for each breadboard.
 * The LS series of chips are TTL (transistor-transistor logic), which use quite a bit of power and are noisy when switching.
 They can cause voltage fluctuations which can make other chips do strange things.
   *  A **decoupling capacitor** sits directly across your power rails and serves to smooth out fluctuations in your power lines.
   * Spread the 100nF capacitors (104) accross power rails of the entire project  (for every few chips up to 1 capacitor for each chip).